-Use this method as a best practice when writing scripts that you intend to distribute because you cannot predict which commands might be present in the session in which the script runs.
+Use this preferred method when writing scripts that you intend to distribute.
+You cannot predict which commands might be present in the session in which the script runs.

 To find the module from which a command was imported, use the ModuleName property of commands.